 Initial (IC): Processed when a tenant who has been living at the property is being put on Section 8 subsidy.
 This is also the 50059 to process when a tenant’s assistance is terminated, and there is a lapse in assistance before bringing them back on at a later date.
-If a tenant’s assistance is terminated because they are late in recertifying, they can be brought back onto assistance with an effective date that is later than the scheduled AR effective date with an IC.
+If a tenant’s assistance is terminated because they are late in recertifying, they can be brought back onto assistance with an effective date that is later than the scheduled AR effective date with an IC, but must be a Market Renter for at least one month, and if subsidy is available, can have an IC the first of the month following all required signatures.
 The tenant’s Annual Recertification date will now be 12 months from the effective date of the Initial.
-For example, if original AR was in July, but tenant did not come in until 9/9 to sign their 50059, then the IC will have a Next AR effective date of 10/1/XX.
+For example, if the original AR was in July, but tenant did not come in until 9/9 to sign their 50059, then the 10/1 IC will have a Next AR effective date of 10/1/XX.

 Annual (AR): Processed on a yearly basis for tenant households receiving Section 8 subsidy.
 Normally, the scheduled effective date of the Annual Recertification is the month the tenant moved into the property. (e.g.: Tenant household moves in on November 21.
 Each subsequent November 1 is when the Annual Recertification is due.)
-Note: Any Annual Recertifications which are sent with an effective date that is different than the scheduled effective date will be discussed with the property before being accepted and approved.
-EPS will call and make you aware of this discrepancy.
+Note: Any Annual Recertifications which are sent with an effective date that is different than the scheduled effective date will be denied and information requested as to the date change discrepancy.

 Unit Transfer (UT): Processed to report a tenant household’s transfer to a different unit with no changes in their financial information.
 This does not change the effective date of the next scheduled Annual Recertification.